Ivan Tors: Biography

 Judy the Chimp, who was a regular on Daktari, also had a role in Jambo.

 In the 1960s, Tors left science fiction and concentrated on making films and television series involving animals.
 He typically would make a film first and then develop a television series based on that film.
 His animal films included Flipper (1963), Flipper's New Adventure (1964), Zebra in the Kitchen (1965), Clarence, the Cross-Eyed Lion (1965), Gentle Giant (1967), and Africa Texas Style (1967).
 He also directed Rhino!
 (1964), and Galyon (1977).

 Tors appeared as himself on the February 14, 1966 episode of the CBS game show To Tell the Truth.
 He received two votes.

 His animal-themed television adventure series included Flipper, Daktari, Gentle Ben, Cowboy in Africa, and Jambo, a documentary series set in Africa.
 He was also the executive producer of MGM Television's 1967 TV series Off to See the Wizard for ABC.

 His production company, Ivan Tors Films, did the underwater filming for the James Bond film Thunderball as well as filming his own Around the World Under the Sea for MGM and Daring Game and Hello Down There for Paramount.
 Tors' studio also filmed Soupy Sales' film debut in Birds Do It.

 Personal life

 Tors was married to film actress Constance Dowling from 1955 until her death in 1969.
 Tors died 14 years later, eight days before his 67th birthday.
 He died due to a heart attack in Mato Grosso, Brazil, where he was scouting a new television series.

 Legacy

 In 1989, the Academy of Underwater Arts & Sciences posthumously awarded Tors a NOGI Award in Arts.

+In 1996, Ivan's son Peter returned to his father's brand of wildlife-based family entertainment with Looking for Trouble, made in collaboration with Roger Corman's New Concorde.
+On the heels of this film, he and brother David briefly reformed Ivan Tors Productions.
+The company's former head of development Kerry Cardinale also rejoined.
+They aimed to produce three films inspired by Ivan's dormant projects, with Sterling Entertainment touted as a likely backer.
+However, there is no indication that it happened.